-With the British weather as miserable as it has been this past week, raindrop nails make sense.
-After all, we Brits know exactly how to take something gloomy (downpours are set to continue well into the week) and make it cool.
+With the weather as miserable as it has been, raindrop nails make sense – take something gloomy and make it cool.
 Unlike painted nail art or gems, both of which can be very fiddly, even with the right tools, raindrop nails are pretty simple.

 They are supposed to look like tiny droplets of water balanced atop the nail (much like when you're washing your hands and water clings to your nail polish).
 The best part is that you only really need two extra things to achieve the effect: a dotting tool and a gel or gel-inspired top coat.

 1) To protect your nails from stains as a result of polish, apply a layer of base coat.

 2) Once touch dry, choose a nail shade and apply two coats for maximum colour payoff.
 The great thing about raindrop nails is that because each droplet is clear, it works on any hue, particularly blue or stormy grey to complement the droplets.
 With nude nails trending, you can also try an understated fleshy pink, clear droplets work equally as well on bare nails dressed in a layer of clear topcoat for a minimal look and feel.